Anuj0x/policygrad-in-rust-burn/README.md

 - **Autonomous Systems**: Memory-safe deployment in safety-critical applications
 - **Large-Scale RL**: Distributed training with predictable performance

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Original JAX implementation inspiration
-- Burn framework for high-performance deep learning in Rust
-- The Rust community for the incredible ecosystem

-## 📚 Citation

-If you use this repository in your work or find it useful, please cite our paper:

 ```bibtex
 @article{lehmann2024definitive,
       title={The Definitive Guide to Policy Gradients in Deep Reinforcement Learning: Theory, Algorithms and Implementations},